-The best Cuisinart coffee makers are routinely found on any list of the most recommended or top selling coffee makers.
-The company offers 25 current models on its website, including everything from basic automatic-drip machines to ones with built-in grinders to single-serve brewers and even an old-fashioned percolator.
-One thing they all have in common is that they live up to Cuisinart's reputation for making good-looking, high-quality appliances, which is why the company's machines made our list of the best coffee makers.
+The best Cuisinart coffee makers are regular entries on any list of top selling coffee makers.
+The company has dozens of models on its website, with a variety of features and prices, with everything from basic automatic-drip machines to coffee makers with built-in grinders to single-serve brewers and even an old-fashioned percolator.
+One thing they all have in common is that they live up to Cuisinart's high-quality reputation, making good-looking, great-functioning appliances, which is why we also include Cuisinart machines in our list of the best coffee makers.

 What are the best Cuisinart coffee makers?